oneeve8/kobble-data/content/videonarrativehowto.md

 The owner and Repository information is defaulted.

 Next you can add a track.
 Tracks simply contain items that you want to keep track of.
+Add a track by taping the plus sign next to the channel you just added.
+Type in your I’d, title and subtitle

 Kobble is so unique, that you may not have ever seen anything like it before.